 HVAC maintenance is vital for enjoying a comfortable home with low energy bills.
 Heat pumps should be serviced semiannually, and A/Cs and furnaces should be inspected at least once a year.
 Make sure you complete certain tasks, such as changing the air filter, vacuuming registers and grills and keeping vegetation and other airflow obstructions away from registers and outdoor cabinets (in a central system).

-If you need help with your spring maintenance checklist, contact the experts at Sherlock Heating & Air Conditioning, Inc. in the Vista area.
+If you need help with your spring maintenance checklist, contact the experts at Sherlock Plumbing Heating & Air, Inc. in the Vista area.